HOW MUCH IS YOUR TRAIN ACCIDENT INJURY WORTH?

 As an injury victim in a bus or train crash, you have two main options available to you.
 You could settle your claim with the company’s insurer or file a claim with the courts.
 If the bus or train company’s insurer contacts you and offers a settlement, it is within your rights to accept.
 However, this will often result in lesser compensation than a personal injury claim.

 Talk to an attorney for advice concerning your specific case.
 Each bus or train accident is different, and will have varying options for victims.
 These are just general options that most victims have after serious motor vehicle collisions.
-At The Law Office of Arash Khorsandi, we’ll listen to your case in a free consultation, at our headquarters in LA or over the phone.
+At Arash Law, we’ll listen to your case in a free consultation, at our headquarters in LA or over the phone.
 We can help you take the right steps for you.
 Call (888) 488-1391 to get in touch today.